-However, modern science has started to cast doubt on how much this raven-sized creature really had in common with what we now consider to be birds.
-As a matter of fact, Archaeopteryx may simply now just be a small dinosaur.
-Many of the same features that made Archaeopteryx seemed to be an avian forefather also were found in T-Rex skeletons.
-At the moment, Archaeopteryx seems to have more in common with being a small velociraptor than a hybrid or evolutionary link.
+However,? modern science has started to cast doubt on how much this raven-sized creature really had in common with what we now consider to be birds.
+As a matter of fact, Archaeopteryx may simply now just be a small dinosaur.?
+Many of the same features that made Archaeopteryx seem to be an avian forefather also were found in T-Rex skeletons.
+At the moment, Archaeopteryx seems to have more in common with being a small velociraptor? than a hybrid or evolutionary link.
 If you are simply shown a picture though, you would have no basis for argument.

 7. The Study of Adaptation Is a Fascinating Science

 All animals adapt to their environment, up to and including humans.
 Bones of ancient horses had feet rather than hooves.
 There are fish today that neither have, nor need, eyes.
 The adaptations that a species makes, in order to survive, is a fascinating study.
 In your mind, it may or may not? support the theory of evolution, however it is enthralling to see how animals have changed over time.

 Adaptation itself does not definitively prove the theory of evolution, in that the species is evolving within itself, and not becoming a different species.
 There isn’t a slow transition from a horse to a pig.
 It’s still a horse, only now it has hooves.
 How the world, and the animals within it, has changed over the years is pertinent to our understanding of the world as a whole.